uoregon-libraries/rais-image-server/README.md

 The IIIF support adheres to level 2 of the spec (as well as some extra features), but it isn't as customizable as we would prefer.

-- The info.json response makes assumption in some cases that aren't optimal.
+- The info.json response makes assumptions in some cases that aren't optimal.
   You can override the responses with a custom info.json, but it's not automated.
 - There is no way to change the tile scale factors: 1, 2, 4, 8, 16, 32.
 - There's no way to specify optimal resize targets.